 New Taipei City

-Situated in the northern part of Taiwan, surrounding the country’s capital, New Taipei City has an estimated population of over 3.9 million and an area of 2052 km2.
-Given its location advantages, today’s New Taipei City is a major city of business and industries second to Taipei City.
-As a result, 70% of the population is from different parts of Taiwan.
-The administrative center of New Taipei City is located in Banqiao district, which is also the most populated and thriving area of the city.
+Surrounding the country’s capital, New Taipei City covers an area of just over 2000 square kilometers and has a population of over 3.9 million.
+Its proximity to Taipei has helped New Taipei City develop as a major concentration of industry and commerce, and 70% of the population originally hails from other parts of Taiwan.
+The administrative center of New Taipei City is located in the Banqiao district, which is also the most populated and thriving area of the city.

 New Taipei City Government: http://foreigner.ntpc.gov.tw/